Email0001/YNQ/README.md

   Unlike shoes and clothes once bought the right one, there is no need to keep buying, questions need to keep questioning instead of stoping at the right answer.

+5. What does this project want to be?

+  A platform for people to discuss, discover, express in questions.
+Let adults ask questions as more as children.

-5. What if you could but think in questions?
+6. What if you could but think in questions?